OjoMutiu/HNGx-Stage1/README.md

 The app allows editing of slack username and intern role description
 but the profile image cannot be changed.

-You can however tap on the profile image to view image
+You can, however, tap on the profile image to view the image.

 ## Packages used:
-The only package used for this project is Flutter inappwebview.
+As at the writing of this app, the only package used for this project is
+Flutter_inappwebview 5.7.2+3.
 For documentation, visit:
 https://pub.dev/packages/flutter_inappwebview